 What does an abscessed tooth feel like?

-TLDR: an abscessed tooth is filled with pus due to some sort of bacteria or foreign object infecting your gums.
+TLDR: To understand the answer to, “What does an abscessed tooth feel like”, let’s understand what one is first.
+An abscessed tooth is filled with pus due to some sort of bacteria or foreign object infecting your gums.
 There are different types of abscessed teeth, and each one of them has distinctive symptoms.
 When you identify that you have an abscessed tooth, there are a few treatment options available for you to choose from.
 Some of the most common remedies to an abscessed tooth is either a root canal or tooth extraction.